Schema Markup Example

-Every paid channel you run gets more expensive over time.
+Every paid channel a Maryville business runs gets more expensive over time.
 Meta CPMs rise.
 Google's cost-per-click climbs.
 Your cold email deliverability decays.
-There is exactly one acquisition channel that moves the other direction — it gets cheaper and more powerful the bigger you get: referrals.
+There is exactly one acquisition channel that moves the other direction.
+It gets cheaper and more powerful the bigger you get: referrals.
+A referral system is the one engine that compounds instead of inflates.

 Here is the number that should stop you cold.
 Nielsen's global trust research found that 88% of consumers trust recommendations from people they know above every other form of advertising.
 Wharton professor and referral researcher Christophe Van den Bulte studied a German bank's 10,000-customer dataset and found referred customers had a 16-25% higher lifetime value and churned less than non-referred customers.
 They cost less to acquire, they pay you more, and they stay longer.
 No paid channel on earth does all three.